chenming/koala/README.md

 <b>Polish Expression:<br /></b>
   Unlike javascript and php, as3 can't caculate dynamic expression at run time.
 So we implement Polish Expression to deal with that.
 Now you can storage any expression like "hurt*3+atk-10" in the database, and get value when you need it at any time.

+<b>Data Binding:<br /></b>
+  It's so pity that air do not support data binding, it's so convenient to use in many occasions.
+Now we impelement an binding system instead of flex binding, besides it's more efficient beacuse we don't use event here.